Azure/enterprise-azure-policy-as-code/Docs/index.md

 - Defining the association (`pacEnvironments`) of an EPAC environment, `managedIdentityLocation` and `globalNotScopes` in `global-settings.jsonc`
 - Script parameter when executing different deployment stages in a CI/CD pipeline or semi-automated deployment targeting a specific EPAC environments.
 - `scopes`, `notScopes`, `additionalRoleAssignments`, `managedIdentityLocations`, and `userAssignedIdentity` definitions in Policy Assignment JSON files.

-## CI/CD Scenarios Flexibility

-The solution supports any DevOps CI/CD approach you desire.
-The starter kits assume a GitHub flow approach to branching and CI/CD integration with a standard model below.

-- **Simple**
-  - Create a feature branch
-  - Commits to the feature branch trigger:
-    - Plan and deploy changes to a Policy resources development Management Group or subscription.
-    - Create a plan (based on feature branch) for te EPAC production environment(s)/tenant(s).
-  - Pull request (PR) merges trigger:
-    - Plan and deploy from the merged main branch to your EPAC production environment(s) without additional approvals.
-- **Standard** - starter kits implement this approach
-  - Create a feature branch
-  - Commits to the feature branch trigger:
-    - Plan and deploy changes to a Policy resources development Management Group or subscription
-    - Create a plan (based on feature branch) for te EPAC production environment(s)/tenant(s).
-  - Pull request (PR) merges trigger:
-    - Plan from the merged main branch to your EPAC production environment(s).
-  - Approval gate for plan deployment is inserted.
-  - Deploy the planned changes to environment(s)/tenant(s)
-    - Deploy Policy resources.
-    - [Recommended] Approval gate for Role Assignment is inserted.
-    - Deploy Role Assignment.

 ## Coexistence and Desired State Strategy